CARBON FARMING: PLANNING

 Carbon Farm Planning combines traditional whole-farm planning and natural resource assessment with up-to-date climate science to identify practices that a land steward can implement to increase carbon sequestration and reduce greenhouse gas emissions on the farm.
 Marin RCD and our partners work with land stewards to create site-specific Carbon Farm Plans that prescribe applicable NRCS Conservation Practices.
 Climate benefits of implementing the proposed practices are then quantified using GHG planning and modeling tools including COMET Planner and COMET Farm.

 Once completed, Carbon Farm Plans can serve as a foundation from which Marin RCD and our partners can work with a land steward to provide financial and technical assistance for the design and implementation phases.
 Carbon Farm Plans may also be living documents that are updated as land-bases change hands, a producer’s goals shift, or practices are implemented and new opportunities arise.
+The planning process can take anywhere from 1-2 years, involving a series of site visits and meetings with the planning teams.

 Carbon Farm Plan templates are available for rangelands, vineyards, orchards and forests on the carbon farming webpages of the North Bay RCDs, linked below: